zowe/docs-site/docs/guides/zlux-workshop-user-browser.md

-# User Browser Workshop App
+# Create a User Database Browser app on zLUX

 This repository acts as a tutorial, intended as a workshop session, which will teach you how to develop your own Zowe App.

-*Note: Before continuing, download and examine the [starter-app](./zlux-workshop-starter-app.md).
-It will be needed to complete this tutorial.*
+_Note: Before continuing, download and examine the [starter-app](./zlux-workshop-starter-app.md).
+It will be needed to complete this tutorial._

 This README contains code snippets and descriptions that you can piece together to complete the App that you will need to complete the tutorial.